Education and Success Within Reach

-Washington University has announced the Gateway to Success Initiative, a $1 Billion additional financial aid commitment from the university that allows us to be immediately and forever “need blind” in our admission process for first-year domestic applicants.
+Washington University has announced the Gateway to Success Initiative, a $1 Billion additional financial assistance commitment from the university that allows us to be immediately and forever “need blind” in our admission process for first-year domestic applicants.
 WashU will no longer consider an applicant’s ability to pay when making admissions decisions.

 WashU will not consider an applicant’s ability to pay when making admissions decisions.
 Additionally, WashU continues to guarantee to meet 100% of demonstrated financial need for all students admitted to the university.
 So, whether a student needs a small amount of assistance or the total cost of attendance, they will be considered for admission based on their abilities, not on their ability to pay.

 We want to make WashU accessible to every qualified student.
 We do this by removing barriers to admission and providing financial resources to make sure all qualified students are able to attend, regardless of their ability to pay.
 In our review, we look for evidence of academic potential, strong personal characteristics and qualities, activities and commitment, and potential for fit and engagement in the WashU community.